nosarthur/nowhub/plans/engineering-plan.md

 ### milestone 2

-These features are less critical than the ones in milestone 1, and may only make sense when the project number is large.
+These features are less critical than the ones in milestone 1, and only makes sense with many projects.

-- comment
+- filtering based on category and time span
 - ranking with decay
 - pagination
-- filtering based on category and time span
+- comment

 ## version 2 (very tentative)